basdon/basdon-fly/readme.txt

 	all: make, bash
 	fly-echo: javac, anna (https://github.com/yugecin/anna)
 	fly-flighttracker: javac, anna (https://github.com/yugecin/anna)
-	fly-plugin: a Linux system with gcc, nasm
+	fly-plugin: a Linux system with gcc, nasm, tcc
 	fly-web: sed, php with extensions pdo_mysql,gd,mbstring

 	For fly-echo and fly-flighttracker to be built, the environment